-“You deserve to feel better” is the trademark slogan of Skyterra Wellness Retreat, located in the temperate rainforest region of Lake Toxaway, North Carolina.
+“You deserve to feel better” is the trademark slogan of Skyterra Wellness Retreat, located in the temperate rainforest region of Brevard, North Carolina.
 It is a refrain echoed a number of times throughout the intense but enjoyable week-long health and fitness focused wellness retreat program.
 Story by Lynn Burshtein

-To owner Sue Crowell and General Manager Teresa Ostler, Skyterra’s catchphrase is no hollow platitude.
-They make good on their word by offering a thoughtfully-designed, customizable program that is the embodiment of encouragement and support.
-Each week, a small group of guests (no more than 25) of all ages (from age 19 to those in their senior years), hailing from various locales (mainly North Carolina, Georgia, Texas and Florida and other parts of the U.S. plus some from as far away as Turkey, Russia and Singapore) gather on the expansive, lush property to work toward their health and lifestyle goals.
+To Owner Sue Crowell and General Manager Teresa Ostler, Skyterra’s catchphrase is no hollow platitude.
+They make good on their word by offering a thoughtfully designed, customizable program that is the embodiment of encouragement and support.
+Each week, a small group of guests (no more than 25) of all ages (from age 19 to those in their senior years), hailing from various locales (mainly North Carolina, Georgia, Texas and Florida and other parts of the U.S. plus some from as far away as Turkey, Russia and Singapore) gather on the expansive, lush property to work toward their health and wellness goals.

 A few suggestions on planning a wellness retreat with intention